In this blog post we review SharePoint online backup options, including:

 SharePoint sites have MS Groups linked to them when a new site is created by default.
 A Group is a record in Azure Active directory that allows a group of O365 users to access resources & services.

 When an entire site/subsite is deleted, it goes to the Second stage recycle bin (skipping the First stage recycle bin).
 It stays there for 93 days and can only be restored by the site administrators.

 As discussed above, SharePoint versioning (for native Microsoft files) together with 93 days post-delection retention constitute the built-in SharePoint data protection capabilities.

-Versioning is available in all Office 365 plans and is embedded in the native Office interface which makes it easy to use.
+What's very convinitient and important is that the versioning is available in all Office 365 plans and is embedded in the native Microsoft interface making it easy to use.
 Site owners can configure detailed settings, such as the number of retained versions (limited to 50,000) and the content approval workflow.

-On the flip side, versions are only available for native data formats, and they can be deleted by SharePoint users (intentionally or unintentionally), leading to data loss.
-File versions can also be lost to ransomware and other kinds of cyber attacks.
+The main drawback of the MS365 versioning capabilities is that it is only available for native data formats.
+The versions can also be deleted by SharePoint users (intentionally or unintentionally) leading to data loss.
+File versions can also be lost to (overwritten by) ransomware and other types of cyber attacks.

-Each retained file version consumes your storage quota, so if the versioning is configured to keep 1,000 last versions then the storage consumption will go up 1,000 times for native files (there are no increments, each file version is a “full” snapshot of a file).
+Finally, each retained file version consumes your storage quota.
+If the versioning is configured to keep 1,000 last versions then the storage consumption will go up 1,000 times for native files (there are no increments, each file version is a “full” snapshot of a file).